Matataki-io/documentation/docs/development/backend-development-guide.md

     $ node ./scripts/database/init.js
     Connect to mysql_local:3306...
     Connected to mysql_local:3306
-    Read SQL file /usr/src/app/database/db-dump.sql...
+    Read SQL file /matataki-backend/database/db-dump.sql...
-    Query SQL file /usr/src/app/database/db-dump.sql...
+    Query SQL file /matataki-backend/database/db-dump.sql...
-    Query SQL file /usr/src/app/database/db-dump.sql done
+    Query SQL file /matataki-backend/database/db-dump.sql done
     Done in 0.96s.
     ```

+    > If you need to execute the database initialization script, set the `mysql` `host` in `config.default` to the IP address of the local machine (for example, `127.0.0.1`) when configuring the environment variables.
+Doing so ensures that the script runs correctly on the local database.

 3. Start the development server by running ``yarn dev``.
-4. Finally, visit http://localhost:7001 to see the website.
+4. Finally, visit [http://localhost:7001](http://localhost:7001) to see the website.

 ## Check the status of the services

 Exposes `7001` as the default port for the backend service.
-You can check the status of the backend service by visiting `http://localhost:7001/` in your browser, it should return a text message like `hi, egg, version=1.6.8, undefined`.
+You can check the status of the backend service by visiting [http://localhost:7001](http://localhost:7001) in your browser, it should return a text message like `hi, egg, version=1.6.8, undefined`.

-Visiting `http://localhost:7001/posts/timeRanking` can check if you are initializing the database successfully, it should return a JSON message like `{"code":0,"message":"成功","data":{"count":0,"list":[]}}`.
+Visiting [http://localhost:7001/posts/timeRanking](http://localhost:7001/posts/timeRanking) can check if you are initializing the database successfully, it should return a JSON message like `{"code":0,"message":"成功","data":{"count":0,"list":[]}}`.

 Once the backend service is up and running, you are all done with the start.